SynStratos/outatime/README.rst

 .. _start-install:
 Installation
 ============
-To install it use (with root privileges):
+To install it use:

 .. code-block:: console

     $ pip install outatime

-or download the last git version and use (with root privileges):
+or download the last git version and use:

 .. code-block:: console